mrYakamoto/database-drill-one-to-many-schema/README.md

 Link the <code>users</code> and <code>orders</code> tables together by clicking 'connect foreign key', pointing the <code>user_id</code> field in the <code>orders</code> table to the <code>id</code> field in the <code>users</code> table.

-Use [SQL Designer][] to create your schema.
-When you are done, save the XML of your schema and copy it to the source file `one_to_many_schema.md`.
-Then, take a screenshot of your final schema design, and upload it using a free image-upload service like [Min.us](http://minus.com).
-Paste the URL of the screenshot into your file (before your XML code).
+When you are done, take a screenshot of your schema, commit it, and issue a pull request.

 <!-- ##Optimize Your Learning  -->